vibeus/vibe-website/content/smartboard-55/_index.md

       features2:
         title: i18n-content-55-_index-carousel_section-carousel-i_1-features-title
         body1: "Seamless 1-click meeting experience invites you to join with your favorite video conferencing apps."
         body2: "Make your meetings more dynamic with split screens.
-You can be on a video call while taking notes on the board."
+You can be on a video call while taking notes."
         cta:
           title: i18n-content-55-_index-carousel-cta-title
           url: /software/